Cervical cancer is treated in our Gynecology Oncology Program within the Upstate Cancer Center.

 Cancer occurs when cells in the body divide without control or order.
 Normally, cells divide in a regulated manner.
 If cells keep dividing uncontrollably when new cells are not needed, a mass of tissue forms, called a growth or tumor.
 The term cancer refers to malignant growths.
 These growths can invade nearby tissues.
 Cancer that has invaded nearby tissues can then spread to other parts of the body.

-Research suggests that some sexually transmitted viruses, like human papillomavirus (HPV), can cause cervical cells to begin the changes that can lead to cancer.
+Research suggests that some sexually transmitted infections such as human papillomavirus (HPV), can cause cervical cells to begin the changes that can lead to cancer.

 It is not clear exactly what causes changes in the cells, but is probably a combination of genetics and environment.

 Cervical cancer is more common in women over 25 years old.
-Other factors that may increase your chance of cervical cancer include:
+Other factors that may increase your chances of cervical cancer:

 - HPV infection—the main risk factor for cervical cancer